-With respect to consultation, no distinction was made between the different surgeons.
-One can observe that the effective service time (including the effect of interrupts and absences) amounts to 24.85 minutes (the natural service time amounting to 15 minutes).
+(including the effect of interrupts and absences) amounts to 24.85 minutes (the natural service time amounting to 15 minutes).
 The coefficient of variation equals 1.334 (the natural coefficient of variation amounting to 0.6386).
 Arrival rates and their variances depend on the number of patients visiting each surgeon.
-The utilization rates of the surgeons are all very high, which translates into significant patient flow times varying from 1.5 days to 12.9 days.
+The utilization rates of the surgeons are all very high, which translates into significant average patient flow times varying from 1.5 days to 12.9 days.

 Similar observations may be made with respect to surgery.
 Here we allow surgeons to have different processing times depending on the type of surgery they perform.
-In addition, observe the significantly longer waiting times for patients at the surgery level.
+In addition, observe the significantly longer flow times for patients at the surgery level.

-4.2The impact of interrupts
+4.2 The impact of interrupts